Congress manifesto for Delhi elections: Free power, unemployment allowance

 "We will get a strong Lokpal in first six months," Chopra said.

-The Congress will launch flagship cashback schemes for power and water supply to benefit consumers saving these resources.
+Congress will launch flagship cashback schemes for power and water supply to benefit consumers from saving these resources.

 If voted to power, the Congress will launch Sheila Pension Yojna under which Rs 5,000 per month will be provided to senior citizens, persons with disabilities and transgender.

-The manifesto also promised opening of a 'Yaari Startup Incubation Fund' of Rs 5,000 crore to incentivise entrepreneurs.
+The manifesto also promised to open of a 'Yaari Startup Incubation Fund' of Rs 5,000 crore to incentivise entrepreneurs.

 A major focus area of the manifesto is pollution mitigation and boosting public transport.